Network-Direction/chatbot/plugins/mist/README.md

     This uses other methods to parse, filter, and normalize events It creates a human readable message, which is sent to the user over teams It writes events to SQL

+#### refresh()
+       Reads the config file again
+       This allows config to be updated without restarting Flask